The Best Meal Ever?

 That said — no, it wasn’t the best meal of my life.
 Far from it.
 Maybe I’m missing something, but I’d rather have a simple dish so delicious I wish it never ended than a dozen tiny bites that I almost can’t taste.
 I have nothing against artsy menus but they are not made for me — and the Tutto at Francescana is definitely risky and contemporary.
 I admire Massimo.
 His dedication to his craft is enviable and the fact that he has remained approachable enough to come out of the kitchen and greet us is heart-warming.
 When it comes to choosing where to eat though, I have learned that avant-garde restaurants are not my cup of tea.

-I must add that even if it wasn’t my favorite meal ever, seeing how happy Marta was made it one of the most special.
-To paraphrase one of my top reference chefs, Christian F. Puglisi, life is an opportunity to eat as much great food as possible.
+I must add that even if it wasn’t my favorite meal, seeing how happy Marta was made it one of the most special.
+To paraphrase on of my top reference chefs, life is an opportunity to eat as much great food as I can.
 It’s just that great food has a different definition for everyone.
 If I close my eyes and think about it, I see a homemade dish enjoyed with people I love.
-If I am the one who cooked it while drinking a glass of wine and I can condiment it with some herbs I’ve grown myself — that truly sounds like the best meal I can dream of.
+If I am the one who cooked it while drinking a glass of wine and I can condiment it with some herbs I’ve grown myself — that truly sounds like the best meal ever.